 What is data integration?

-Data integration is the process of collecting data from various data sources, both internal and external, and transferring it to a single location (often a data warehouse) where your team can review and use it.
+Data integration is the process of collecting data from various data sources, both internal and external, transforming it, and then loading it to a single location (often a data warehouse), where your team can review and use it.

 Data integration works well in numerous contexts.
 For instance, in the context of business intelligence (BI), analysts can analyze and make intelligent decisions from the high volumes of data; while in the context of big data, organizations that collect an immense amount of information over time—think Amazon or Apple—are able to manage and analyze that info effectively.